 - Unexplained weight loss exceeding 5kg over 2-3 months

-- Persistent nausea or vomiting preventing medication intake
+- Persistent nausea or vomiting is preventing medication intake

-- Signs of infection including fever with glucose levels above usual range
+- Signs of infection, including fever with glucose levels above the usual range

-- Vision changes affecting ability to read glucose meter or draw insulin
+- Vision changes affecting the ability to read a glucose meter or draw insulin

-- Numbness or tingling in feet progressing up the legs
+- Numbness or tingling in the feet progressing up the legs

 - Chest pain or shortness of breath with minimal exertion

-- Non-healing wounds or cuts on feet lasting more than one week
+- Non-healing wounds or cuts on the feet lasting more than one week

 Commonly Asked Questions